-In a season stacked with heavyweights like Kaguya’s third season and Spy x Family, a relatively under-the-radar show, with no existing fan base to back it up, may just be one of the best animes this year.
+A relatively unknown show that flew under the radar of heavyweights like Kaguya’s third season and Spy x Family with a small existing fan base to back it up, may just be one of its best animes of all time.

 Ya Boy Kongming!
 (Paripi Koumei) is about Zhuge Kongming — yes, that one from Three Kingdoms — who finds himself reincarnated in modern-day Japan.
 With all his skill and knowledge intact, he joins the fray, but not as a military strategist to some boring army or warlord.